dotnetarium/DotnetariumSCS/README.md

 dotnet tool install --global dotnetarium-scs
 ```

+#### As a .NET Framework tool
+Check [releases page](https://github.com/dotnetarium/DotnetariumSCS/releases) to download an artifact for .NET 4.x

 #### As a NuGet Package

 To install DotnetariumSCS as a NuGet package, add the following package to your project `Dotnetarium.Analyzers.SCS`